What is a task branch workflow?

 When the task is done, set a “status” attribute on the branch as “resolved.”

 Alternatively, you can mark it as completed in your issue tracker.
 It all depends on your particular toolset and how you will actually end up implementing the workflow.

 Once you mark your task as completed, it can be reviewed by a colleague.

-Now it’s the reviewer’s turn to look at your changes and see if they can spot bugs, errors, or inconsistencies in your coding style, or aspects of design that should be changed.
-If so, the task will be reopened and the cycle will restart.
+Now it’s the reviewer’s turn to look at your changes and see if they can spot bugs, errors, or inconsistencies in your coding style, or any aspects of design that should be changed.
+If so, the task will be reopened and the cycle restarts.

 Validation is an optional step.

 Some teams will “validate” the task – another team member will do a short exploratory test to make sure the new feature or change makes sense.
 They don’t look for bugs (automated tests take care of that) but look into the change from a customer perspective.
 The status can be set to “validated” in the attribute.

 Configure your continuous integration (CI) system to monitor all branches that have a given attribute set.
 A branch will only be considered by the CI system when it reaches a given status (in this case, “validated”).

 Once the task is reviewed/validated, the task branch is automatically tested before being merged into main.